All Episodes

 It's no longer a rumor.

-Uh the reason I didn't say it, I don't know how Drudge got it, folks.
+The reason I didn't say it, I don't know how Drudge got it, folks.

-I've some of you people in the email, well, why didn't you tell us?
+Some of you people in the email, well, why didn't you tell us?

 How come we have to read?

-I don't know how many people they've dubbed, and I don't know how many they of these they have in the can.
+I don't know how many people they've dubbed, and I don't know how many of these they have in the can.

-After We're into our 19th year here, ladies and gentlemen.
+We're into our 19th year here, ladies and gentlemen.

-I this isn't this is this is in no way going over to the dark side.
+This is in no way going over to the dark side.

 So we'll see.

-Uh but don't worry it's not an introduction.
+But don't worry, it's not an introduction.

-Quick timeout we'll be back and continue right after this.
+We'll be back and continue right after this.

-Hi, welcome back Rush Limbaugh America's real anchor man here on the Excellence in Broadcasting Network.
+Hi, welcome back, Rush Limbaugh, America's real anchor man here on the Excellence in Broadcasting Network.

-Ugh did I hear about that.
+Oh, did I hear about that?

-I said, Jesus says go where the sinners are.
+I said, Jesus says, go where the sinners are.

 Then I did a Playboy magazine interview.